Explicitly correlated electronic structure calculations with transcorrelated matrix product operators: Results

 Note that steps 1-4 rely on two-site DMRG algorithms.
 This is a crucial requirement to avoid that the DMRG optimization converges to a local minimum.
 We instead apply the single-site propagation algorithm in step 5 to tame the memory bottleneck associated with the need of storing the boundaries of the three-body operator of Eq.~(\ref{eq:TC_SecondQuantization}).
 The MPS optimized by steps 1-4 will reliably approximate the exact right eigenfunction of the transcorrelated Hamiltonian.
 For this reason, as we will show in the following, step~5 does not converge to local minima although we apply the single-site propagation scheme.

 We report in Figure~\ref{fig:Be2_TI-DMRG_Fiedler} the PEC of Be$_2$ obtained with TI-DMRG[TS] and varying $m$ values.
-We optimized in all cases the orbital ordering on the lattice with the Fiedler ordering calculated from the MPS optimized with TI-DMRG and $m$=300 (step 3 of the computational procedure introduced above).
+We optimized in all cases the orbital ordering on the lattice with the Fiedler ordering calculated from the MPS optimized with TI-DMRG and $m$=300 (steps 2 and 3 of the computational procedure introduced above).
 A physically sound PEC is obtained only starting from $m$=300, and $m$ must be further increased to 450 to obtain a quantitatively converged PEC.
 No additional changes are observed by further increasing the bond dimension to 600.
 However, two minima appear, one at approximately 4.75~Bohr and a second, shallower one at 9~Bohr (a result that is found independent of the chosen value for $m$).
-As has already been noted in Ref.~\citenum{McKemmish2018_Be2-DFT}, this unphysical double-well PEC is a direct consequence of the basis set incompleteness.
-At least triple-$\zeta$ bases are needed in order to obtain a single-well PEC.
+This unphysical double-well PEC is a direct consequence of the basis set incompleteness and at least triple-$\zeta$ bases are needed in order to obtain a single-well PEC.
+This has been shown both for conventional CI, in Ref.~\citenum{McKemmish2018_Be2-DFT}, and for FCIQMC, in Ref.~\citenum{Guther2021_Be2-tcFCIQMC}.
 Note also that the dissociation energy calculated based on the data reported in Figure~\ref{fig:Be2_TI-DMRG_Fiedler} is 190~cm$^{-1}$, in good agreement with the FCI value of 181~cm$^{-1}$ reported in Ref.~\citenum{Patkowski2007_Be2-CC}.

 We report in Figure~\ref{fig:Be2_TI-DMRG_Fiedler_TZ} the PEC calculated with TI-DMRG[TS] with the cc-pCVTZ basis set, together with the cc-pVDZ PEC obtained with $m$=450.
 As expected, a physically acceptable PEC shape, with a single minimum at about 4.75~Bohr, is obtained with the larger triple-$\zeta$ basis set.
 However, the dissociation energy (569~cm$^{-1}$ with $m$=450) still largely underestimates the experimental value\cite{Merritt2009_Be2Exp,Patkowski2009_Be2Exp} of 930~cm$^{-1}$.
 To further increase the accuracy, it would be, in principle, possible to enlarge the basis set size, following the strategy of Ref.~\citenum{Sharma2014_Be2-DMRG}.
 However, this would increase the lattice size and, possibly, the bond dimension $m$ required to converge the energy.
 Moreover, for larger $L$ values also the risk increases that the sweep-based optimization converges to a local minimum.
 Such a problem was addressed in Ref.~\citenum{Sharma2014_Be2-DMRG} by running first a DMRG calculation with a high $m$ value of 2000 and then employing the resulting MPS as a guess for lower-$m$ calculations.